hapostgres/pg_auto_failover/docs/security.rst

 method.
 As with the ``pg_ident.conf`` provisioning, it is best to now provision the HBA rules yourself, using the ``--skip-pg-hba`` option::

-  $ pg_autoctl create postgres --skip-pg-hba --ssl --ssl-ca-file ...
+  $ pg_autoctl create postgres --skip-pg-hba --ssl-ca-file ...

 The HBA rule will use the authentication method ``cert`` with a map option, and might then look like the following on the monitor::